ACG: Action Coherence Guidance for Flow-based Vision-Language-Action models: Experiments

 \subsection{Ablation Study}

 We conduct an ablation study to gain deeper insights into the effectiveness and robustness of \method.

 \paragraph{Hyperparameter Impact}

-We analyze three hyperparameters of \method, the guidance scale (default: 3.0), the number of incoherent self-attention layers, and their positions (default: 3 layers at positions 4, 5, and 6).
-We vary each hyperparameter individually on the RoboCasa benchmark~\cite{robocasa} while keeping the others fixed.
-As shown in \Cref{fig:4_analysis_hparams}, increasing the guidance scale improves performance, consistent with prior findings in the classifier-free guidance literature~\cite{ho2022classifier, cfgrl}.
-However, excessively large scales degrade performance, likely due to increased deviation from the base pretrained distribution.
-Using 2--6 incoherent attention layers consistently improves performance, suggesting that \method is robust to this hyperparameter.
-For their positions, while early layers occasionally reduce performance, the middle and later layers generally yield better results.
+We analyze three hyperparameters of \method: the guidance scale (default: 3.0), the number of incoherent self-attention layers, and their positions (default: layers 4--6), varying each individually on RoboCasa~\cite{robocasa}.
+As shown in \Cref{fig:4_analysis_hparams}, increasing the guidance scale improves performance, consistent with prior findings~\cite{ho2022classifier, cfgrl}, though excessively large scales degrade performance due to deviation from the pretrained distribution.
+Using 2--6 incoherent layers consistently improves performance, suggesting robustness to this choice.
+For layer positions, middle and later layers generally yield better results, while early layers occasionally hurt performance.